Art on the Tideway Strategy & Programme

 Art on the Tideway is an ambitious public art programme for London, inviting leading contemporary artists to meaningful connect with London’s past and future as the tunnel is built.
 With over fifty temporary and permanent commissions, it challenges artists to animate new environments and create engaging interventions for the city’s diverse audiences.
 Following the east – west path of the tunnel, it marks the River Thames as a new cultural venue; as we turn back to face the river.

-Art on the Tideway comprises a core programme of temporary commissions and events, in addition to permanent integrated commissions for each of the sites where the tunnel is being constructed.
-The permanent commissions responding to the site specific heritage narratives set out in Tideway’s Heritage Interpretation Strategy.
+Art on the Tideway comprises a core programme of temporary commissions and events, in addition to the permanent integrated commissions for each of the locations where the tunnel has been constructed.
+The permanent commissions respond to the site specific heritage narratives set out in Tideway’s Heritage Interpretation Strategy.

 Temporary Commissions

-These are primarily site-specific commissions for the construction site hoardings, which have been developed in many cases in collaboration with local residents, schools or other organisations.
+These are primarily site-specific commissions for the construction site hoardings, which have been developed in collaboration with local residents, schools or other organisations.
 Most of the artists have been commissioned via open calls for artists local to the sites.
-The twelve artworks will generally be in situ until the construction is completed.
+The twelve artworks were in place until the construction was completed.
 The engagement programme in 2017-2019 has involved 6,561people, in 75 events, from 6 months to 85yrs old.

 The artists commissioned are: